New Jersey Required Landlord Disclosures

 New Jersey requires landlords to make the following disclosures to tenants:

 Flood zone.
-Prior to move-in, landlord must inform tenant if rental is in a flood zone or area.
+Prior to move-in, landlord must inform tenant if rental is in a flood zone or area (does not apply to properties containing two or fewer dwelling units, or to owner-occupied properties of three or fewer units).
 (N.J.
 Stat.
-Ann. § 46:8-50)
+Ann. §46:8-50)

 Check the New Jersey statute (N.J.
 Stat.
 Ann. § 46:8-50, N.J.S.A. §§ 46:8-44, 46:8-45, 46:8-46) for details on these disclosures.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.